ErikSchierboom/JsonDotNetCustomContractResolvers/README.md

 ```

 ## Combining properties in a single string
 It is possible to specify multiple properties in a single string.
-The properties in that string must be comma- or space separated.
+The properties in that string must be comma-, space or tab-separated.
 The following two statement blocks are semantically equivalent:

 ```c#
     // Combined properties version